maximeplante/DPM-Team16-2016/README.md

 # musical-octo-palm-tree

-The `test` folder contains the source code of every test.
+The `tests` folder contains the source code of every test.

-The `src` folder contains the full source code of the robot.
+The `competitioncode` folder contains the full source code of the robot.